 In addition to the three core divisions, the school of Arts and Sciences will have teams from Advancement, Admissions, and Communications dedicated to specific support of Arts and Sciences priorities.
 The goal is to increase the agency of Arts and Sciences in these three areas relative to the current model, while also leveraging institutional expertise in these areas.
 The Arts and Sciences leaders of dedicated teams in Advancement, Admissions, and Communications will be part of the Dean's Leadership Cabinet, collaborating with the Dean to support Arts and Sciences priorities in those areas (see Figure 4).
-To ensure the school is best able to pursue its priorities using institutional resources and the full institutional expertise in those areas (for example, all of alumni engagement) and in the context of institutional priorities, each of these three Arts and Sciences leaders will report to their respective Central division, but with a strong dotted line reporting relationship to the Dean of Arts and Sciences in the case of Admissions and Communications, and dual solid reporting line for the Advancement leader.
-This organizational and reporting structure recognizes the importance of Arts and Sciences for institutional reputation and the close relationships between Arts and Sciences and the other Central units.
+To ensure the school is best able to pursue its priorities using institutional resources and the full institutional expertise in those areas (for example, all of alumni engagement) and in the context of institutional priorities, each of these three Arts and Sciences leaders will report to their respective Central division, but with a strong dotted line reporting relationship to the Dean of Arts and Sciences in the case of Admissions and Communications, and dual solid reporting line for the Advancement leader.13 This organizational and reporting structure recognizes the importance of Arts and Sciences and the other Central units.
 See Appendix Table B1 for how Dartmouth compares to Ivy+ peers' reporting structures.